CodePathFinalProjectAcademics/GPACalculator/README.md

 **Optional Nice-to-have Stories**

+* User can predict thier grade for a specific grade.
 * Inform user of what grades and credit they need to get to obtain a desired GPA
 * For the GPA Activty have it be more broken down into Semesters
 * Have a GPA scale based on the college/high school they go to

 ###
 ### GIF Progress [WEEK 4]
 ![rxamPXO8NL](https://github.com/CodePathFinalProjectAcademics/GPACalculator/blob/main/Week14%20-%20GPA%20Calculator.gif)